not indexed, quotes 1 2

 C. "He who refuses to do arithmetic is doomed to talk ...

-1. nonsense." --John McCarthy, Professor
+1. nonsense." --John McCarthy, Professor Emeritus, Computer

 Science, Stanford University